Phyllo cabbage pie is a wonderful, cheap, easy-to-make vegetable dish that will change your opinion about cabbage forever.

 10-inch pie pan

 Cut the cabbage into long, thin slices and chop the onions into small pieces.
-Fry the onions in hot olive oil for about 5 minutes till they get translucent and yellow/light brown color.
+Fry the onions in hot olive oil for about 5 minutes until they become translucent and yellow/light brown.

-Add the chopped cabbage to the pan, and sprinkle with salt, pepper and additional seasoning.
-Let it fry until the cabbage gets soft and when it’s done, add the sweet corn.
+Add the chopped cabbage to the pan and sprinkle with salt, pepper and additional seasoning.
+Let it fry until the cabbage gets soft.
+When it’s done, add the sweet corn.
 Mix it well and let it cool a bit.

-Step 4: Spread some olive oil over the pie pot.
-First, add two sheets of phyllo pastry but don’t let the phyllo sheet be straightened, try to make it a bit crinkled.
-Sip some shredded cabbage and sweet corn filling on the phyllo sheet.
-Pour a bit of egg and sour cream mix on top of the cabbage.
+STEP 4: Spread some olive oil over the pie pot.
+First, add two sheets of phyllo pastry, but don’t let the phyllo sheet be straightened; try to make it a bit crinkled.
+Spread some shredded cabbage and sweet corn filling on the phyllo sheet.
+Pour some egg and sour cream mix on top of the cabbage.

-Step 5: Add another sheet of phyllo pastry and repeat the same procedure as long as you have enough ingredients.
-Finish with a single phyllo pastry sheet and spill the leftover egg & sour cream mix on top.
+STEP 5: Add another sheet of phyllo pastry and repeat the same procedure as long as you have enough ingredients.
+Finish with a single sheet of phyllo pastry and spill the leftover egg and sour cream mix on top.

 Lastly, 10 minutes before it’s baked, take the pie out of the oven.
 Pour a glass of salty hot milk mixed with water (2 milk: 1 water) into the pie.